mrwizard82d1/complete-ai-ml-ds/Types of Machine Learning Problems.md

 	- Focus on first three
 		- Have proven track record
 - Supervised learning
-	- Have data and labels
+	- Have data and labels ("already")
 	- Algorithm attempts to predict label from data
 		- If prediction "bad", algorithm "learns"
 	- Classification